sustrik/libdill/tutorial-basics.md

 }
 ```

 One thing to remember about canceling coroutines is that once a coroutine is canceled all the blocking operations withing the coroutine, such as reading from a socket or sleeping, will start returning `ECANCELED` error.
-The coroutine should then deallocate all the resources it owns and exit.
+The coroutine should then deallocate all its resources and exit.

-Looking at our `dialogue` coroutine it already does that.
+Looking at our `dialogue` coroutine it turns out that it already does that.
 It responds to any error, including `ECANCELED` by closing the socket handle and exiting.

-Now try to compile this step and run it under valgrind (don't forget to compile libdill itself with `--with-valgrind` and `--disable-shared` options):
+Now try to compile this step and run it under valgrind.
+(Don't forget to compile libdill itself with `--with-valgrind` and `--disable-shared` options!)
+Here's what you'll get:

 ```
 ==179895== HEAP SUMMARY: